davidgiven/fluxengine/doc/using.md

 	format due to the weird layout of Mac GCR disks, but it can also support 720kB and 1440kB IBM disks (although there's no real benefit).

+  - `.jv3`: a disk image format mainly used by the TRS-80.
+These images can be read, but not yet written.
+You only get the data; the density and DAM bits are ignored.

 ### High density disks

 High density disks use a different magnetic medium to low and double density